Toi moko

-Mokomokai, or Toi moko, are the preserved heads of Māori, the indigenous people of New Zealand, where the faces have been decorated by tā moko tattooing.
+Toi moko, or mokomokai, are the preserved heads of Māori, the indigenous people of New Zealand, where the faces have been decorated by tā moko tattooing.
 They became valuable trade items during the Musket Wars of the early 19th century.
+Many toi moko were taken from their family and homeland as trophies.
+Repatriation efforts are underway by Te Papa and Te Herekiekie Haerehuka Herewini to return toi moko to their descendants.

 Moko

-Moko facial tattoos were traditional in Māori culture until about the mid 19th century when their use began to disappear, although there has been something of a revival from the late 20th century.
-In pre-European Māori culture they denoted high social status.
-There were generally only men that had full facial moko, though high-ranked women often had moko on their lips and chins.
-Moko tattoos served as identifying connection between an individual and their ancestors.
+Moko facial tattoos were traditional in Māori culture until about the mid-19th century, when their use began to disappear.
+There has been something of a revival from the late 20th century.
+In pre-European Māori culture, they denoted high social status.
+Generally only men had full facial moko.
+High-ranked women often had moko on their lips and chins.
+Moko tattoos served to identify connection between an individual and their ancestors.

 Moko marked rites of passage for people of chiefly rank, as well as significant events in their lives.
 Each moko was unique and contained information about the person's rank, tribe, lineage, occupation and exploits.
 Moko were expensive to obtain and elaborate moko were usually limited to chiefs and high-ranked warriors.
 Moreover, the art of moko, the people who created and incised the designs, as well as the moko themselves, were surrounded by strict tapu and protocol.

 Mokomokai

 When someone with moko died, often the head would be preserved.
 The brain and eyes were removed, with all orifices sealed with flax fibre and gum.
 The head was then boiled or steamed in an oven before being smoked over an open fire and dried in the sun for several days.
 It was then treated with shark oil.
-Such preserved heads, mokomokai, would be kept by their families in ornately carved boxes and brought out only for sacred ceremonies.
+Such preserved heads, toi moko, would be kept by their families in ornately carved boxes and brought out only for sacred ceremonies.

-The heads of enemy chiefs killed in battle were also preserved; these mokomokai, being considered trophies of war, would be displayed on the marae and mocked.
-They were important in diplomatic negotiations between warring tribes, with the return and exchange of mokomokai being an essential precondition for peace.
+The heads of enemy chiefs killed in battle were also preserved; these toi moko, being considered trophies of war, would be displayed on the marae and mocked.
+They were important in diplomatic negotiations between warring tribes, with the return and exchange of mokomokai being a bargaining chip as well as an essential precondition for peace.